IMPACT/RESISTANCE TRAINING FOR VELOCITY

 It totally fits the model and this is why golfers start to increase clubhead (and ball speed) when they train with the SpeedBall!

 Let’s take a look at each.

-1.The Speedball is completely safe.
-The target and tails are soft/flexible and don’t stress the joints at impact.
+1.The SpeedBall is completely safe.
+The target is soft/flexible and doesn’t stress the joints at impact.

-2. The Impact is definitely significant especially when you the Longer Resistance Tails of the Power Module.
-You start to train your subconscious to get ready for the massive collision and how to handle that.
+2. The Impact is definitely significant an you start to train your subconscious to get ready for the massive collision and how to handle that.
 Your body responds with the Super Stiffness that McGill talks about!

 4. It’s exactly like a real golf swing and you don’t have to do anything different for your sequence, so you can get both Speed & Sequence at the same time.

-5. Due to the size of the target (you can’t miss), you can go 100% with no fear of missing or mis-hitting.
+5. Due to the size of the target (you can’t miss), you can go 100% with no fear of missing or miss-hitting.